API documentation

 (number) RGraph.getRadiusEndPoint(x, y, angle, radius)

-Using trigonometry functions (sin/cos) this function gives you the coordinates of the end point of a radial line.
+Using trigonometry functions (sin/cos) this function gives you the coordinates of the endpoint of a radial line.
 You pass it the center X/Y, the angle and the radius.

 File: RGraph.common.core.js